danielacraciun/PulseTrack/README.md

 **list of items**
 - log of each pulse entry (day based? month based?)
-- article list

 **charts**
-tracking of pulse values over time in chart
+tracking of pulse values, their state over time in chart

 **authentication**
-can only acces a list of recommended articles, can save and see pulse + graphs only after registering (sign up with facebook/google account)
+when authenticating, the user will have to choose between being a patient or a caregiver (sign up with facebook/google account)

 **user types**
-- anonymous - they can only read articles
-- registered user - they can log their pulse, check the stats and read the articles
+- patient - person with heart problems, can log their pulse, see the stats, monitor changes
+- caregiver - can only see the changes, subscribe to alerts for certain users

 **online support**
 (synchronize date to/from a remote location)
-check for new articles daily/on refresh when connected to the internet from another source (api based)
+for caregivers: daily check on the state of each patient (notifications)

 **offline support**
 (persist data on the local storage)
-logs are stored locally for users, only 5 articles are stored locally
+logs are stored locally for users

 **intent**
 (show map coordinates on google maps, or send an email using gmail)